google/docsy/README.md

 ## Example and usage

-You can find an example project that uses Docsy in the [Docsy Example Project repo](https://github.com/google/docsy-example).
-The Docsy Example Project is hosted at [https://example.docsy.dev/](https://example.docsy.dev/).
+You can find an example project that uses Docsy in the [Docsy Example Project repo](https://github.com/google/docsy-example).The Docsy Example Project is hosted at [https://example.docsy.dev/](https://example.docsy.dev/).

 To use the Docsy theme for your own site:

   - (Recommended) Copy the [example project](https://github.com/google/docsy-example),
-￼	   which includes the Docsy theme as a submodule.
+     which includes the Docsy theme as a submodule.
     You can customize this pre-configured basic site into your own Docsy themed site.
     [Learn more...](https://github.com/google/docsy-example)